 Animal science is the study of domestic animals including livestock species (beef,

 dairy cattle, goats, horses, poultry, sheep and swine) and companion animals.
+You

 Why animal science at OSU?

-an option that will fit your interests.
+work in communications or anything in between, there is an option that will fit your

 Animal welfare specialist